Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 This course consists of a series of laboratory exercises designed to familiarize the student with the basic methods in biochemistry and molecular biology, and to demonstrate concepts taught in biochemistry lecture courses.
 Students will learn how to present their results in an acceptable scientific format.

-Among the topics discussed will be principles of metabolic control, mechanisms of signal transduction, regulation of DNA replication, regulation of gene expression, and epigenetic mechanisms of gene regulation.
+Among the topics discussed will be regulation of DNA replication, regulation of gene expression, epigenetic mechanisms of gene regulation, and application of regulatory principles in synthetic biology.

 Students carry out a research project under the direction of a faculty member, gaining practical experience in a biochemistry research laboratory.
 Experimental design, critical thinking, and scientific communication will be emphasized, and students will develop skills at reading and reviewing primary scientific literature.

-A course dealing with Biochemical aspects of the human condition.
-Topics in human disease, medical testing, and lifestyle will be considered in a clinical-case-oriented fashion.
-The emphasis will be on structural and metabolic issues related to carbohydrates, lipids, vitamins, minerals, nucleic acids and proteins.
+A course dealing with biochemical and molecular aspects of the human condition.
+Topics in human disease, medical testing, and lifestyle are considered in a clinical-case-oriented fashion.
+The course focuses on various aspects of cancer and structural and metabolic disorders related to carbohydrates, lipids, vitamins, minerals, nucleic acids and proteins.

 The application of biochemical and molecular principles to the analytical components used to select, evaluate and interpret tests for clinical diseases.
 Also included will be discussions on the specialized instruments required.
 Students will gain understanding of the practice of clinical biochemistry, as one of the disciplines of laboratory medicine.